 Santiago.
-The cathedral is a Romanesque masterpiece with a magnificent carved portal.
-Guided tour of the cathedral roof and those who wish may attend Pilgrim’s mass at midday.
+Visit the cathedral, a Romanesque masterpiece with a magnificent carved portal.
+Time is allowed for those who wish to attend Pilgrim’s mass at midday.
 The rest of the day is free.

 Drive to Santiago Airport in time for the flight to London Gatwick (Easyjet, currently departing at 10.15am).

 Price, per person

 Airport transfers from Biarritz (day 1) and to Santiago de Compostela (day 12) and all other road travel by coach (flights are not included); accommodation as described below; breakfasts, 8 lunches (2 are picnics) and 8 dinners, with wine, water and coffee; admission costs; tips for waiters and drivers; the services of the lecturer and tour manager.